 You should consider taking out an Income Protection Insurance policy if you are:

-- If you are self-employed and you find yourself out of work due to sickness or injury, you are not entitled to any financial support from the State.
+- If you are self-employed and you find yourself out of work due to sickness or injury, you are not entitled to any illness benefit from the State.

 - With Income Protection Insurance you can cover up to 75% of your average net profits and thereby receive a regular replacement income if you remain out of work.*